LastL2/Awesome-Last/README.md

 - [Shorter introduction of Arbitrum Nitro](https://docs.arbitrum.io/for-devs/concepts/public-chains#nitro) docs page

 ## Stylus framework
 Last is utilizing the Stylus framework by Arbitrum, which is a bit more efficient than other frameworks.
 They call Stylus EVM+ as everything is entirely additive and is not replacing the Ethereum Virtual Machine (EVM).
-Stylus allows smart contracts to be written in languages like Rust, C, and C++, which can be more efficient than Solidity, which can lead to faster and cheaper smart contracts.
+Stylus allows smart contracts to be written in languages like Rust, C, and C++, which can be more efficient than Solidity, leading to faster and cheaper smart contracts.
  Learn more about Stylus:
 - [Hello, Stylus](https://medium.com/offchainlabs/hello-stylus-6b18fecc3a22)
 - [Introduction to Stylus](https://docs.arbitrum.io/stylus/stylus-gentle-introduction#whats-stylus)